Rulo Rail Bridge: Original bridge

+Current bridge

+In January 1976, Burlington Northern (the predecessor of BNSF) announced plans to rebuild the bridge, which was 2,049 ft long at the time but would be shortened to 1,863 ft in the reconstructed version.

-The original bridge was built in 1887.
-It was fabricated in England and reassembled at Rulo.
-In the summer of 1977 the steel truss was replaced in 48 hours when sections of the new bridge were assembled on either side of the river, then lifted onto falsework towers on barges on both sides of the up and downstream sides.
+In 1977, the steel truss was replaced in 48 hours when sections of the new bridge were assembled on either side of the river, then lifted onto falsework towers on barges on both sides of the up and downstream sides.
 The new bridge was placed on the upstream towers and the old bridge was moved to the downstream side and then new bridge was placed on the original 1887 piers.
+The bridge now has two main spans over the river that are 375 ft long.
-The total cost of the operation was $6.7 million.

-Prior to the replacement only grain rather than coal trains could cross the bridge.
+The replaced bridge was dedicated on December 20, 1977, and the total cost of the operation was $8 million.
+Prior to the replacement, only grain rather than coal trains could cross the bridge.
+The updated bridge would host coal trains traveling 45 mph over the river.